-Basal insulin’s primary job is to keep blood glucose levels in check during periods of fasting, including sleeping.
-While fasting, the liver continuously secretes glucose into the bloodstream, and basal insulin is needed to keep these glucose levels under control.
+The primary job of basal insulin is to keep your blood glucose levels stable during periods of fasting, such as while you’re sleeping.
+While fasting, the liver continuously secretes glucose into the bloodstream.
+Basal insulin is needed to keep these glucose levels under control.

 Without this insulin, your glucose levels would rise at an alarming rate.
-Basal insulin is responsible for making sure your cells are fed with a constant stream of glucose to burn for energy so they don’t resort to metabolizing fat.
+Basal insulin ensures that your cells are fed with a constant stream of glucose to burn for energy to fuel the body throughout the day.

 Here’s what you need to know about basal insulin, and why it’s important for managing diabetes.